IntroCSCI/colorvisionproject-IdolM1/README.md

 The program is to find out what colors a person can and cannot distinguish.
 The user will enter a color for what they see at a traffic light with simple colors.

+#v0.2 Updates

+The program will now ask if you would like to alter the colors of the trafficlight.
+The user can choose the concentration of red, green, or blue from 0 to 255 to alter the color of the chosen light.

 ## Developer

 Idol Moua